mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 This solution provides a method of ingesting the Notification Webhook alerts to Azure Sentinel for alerting and hunting.
 It uses a Logic App HTTP endpoint that listens to incoming requests, parses a selected amount of the alert data into variables and writes those to the Log Analytics Workspace.

-You can the official Notification Webhook documentation here: https://help.shodan.io/developer-fundamentals/monitor-webhooks
+You can find the official Notification Webhook documentation here: https://help.shodan.io/developer-fundamentals/monitor-webhooks

 ## Current status